The Dr Barbara Piscitelli AM Children's Art Archive

 Rights carry responsibilities – for everyone.
 Children are expected to participate in society and to show respect for those who care for them.
 Adults are responsible for creating respectful relationships with children and for acting as champions in matters relating to children.
 Governments are responsible for acting in the best interests of children since children’s rights are a legal obligation, not simply matter of charity or compassion.

-The exhibition celebrates the 2013 Children’s Week theme of the right to play, as defined in Article 31 of the United Nations Convention on the Rights of the Child:
+The exhibition celebrated the 2013 Children’s Week theme of the right to play, as defined in Article 31 of the United Nations Convention on the Rights of the Child:

 State Parties (Australia) shall respect and promote the right of the child to participate fully in cultural and artistic life and shall encourage the provision of appropriate and equal opportunities for cultural, artistic, recreational and leisure activity.